st-evenlin/st-evenlin.github.io/_posts/2025-08-16-sota-post-training-of-llm-part-3.md

 In the previous post, we started discussing the best practices of post-training—let’s use this one to dive deeper to understand its limits and what to do when simpler approaches stop working.

-## Post 3 — Advanced Topics - Limits and the Ultimate Recipe
+## Part 3 — Advanced Topics - Limits and the Ultimate Recipe
 We know that both inference-time strategies and post-training methods can bring pass@1 much closer to pass@k.
 We also know that, in theory, pass@k can be arbitrarily high if k is sufficiently large.